awangque/awangque.github.io/README.md

 ## Credits

 Layout inspiration derived from a public frontend tutorial.
-All functionality, data flow, and integrations are independently implemented.
-**Built as a hands-on, framework-free web experiment.**
+All functionality, data flow, and external integrations were independently implemented as part of a hands-on, framework-free web experiment.

 ## License